Note: You are viewing an old revision of this page. View the current version.

 - 1.5 teaspoons salt

 - 2 bay leaves

 - 1 tablespoon olive oil

-Set crockpot to high heat.
+Set crockpot to high.
 Pour in all ingredients, including the onion and pepper mix.
 Adjust water as needed to achieve soup consistency.

 Next time I'm going to try this with the chicken base instead of the vegetable base for more of a chicken flavor.

 This would probably make a good chicken and rice soup too.
 I would cook the rice separately and then put it in when the soup is almost done.